adaltas/node-nikita/src/system_limits.coffee.md

 ## Ulimit

-Linux allows to limit the resources allocated to users or user groups via "/etc/security/limits.conf" and "/etc/security/limits.d/*.conf" file loaded by WFP (Plugable Authentication Module) at each logon.
+Linux allows to limit the resources allocated to users or user groups via "/etc/security/limits.conf" and "/etc/security/limits.d/*.conf" files loaded by WFP (Plugable Authentication Module) at each logon.
 The user can then adapt the resources available to its needs via "ulimit".

 It is possible to define, for a number of resources (number of open files, file size, number of instantiated process, CPU time, etc.), a "soft" limit which can be